ab25cq/clover2/manual/Home-en.md

 ```

 # Operating environment $
-I am checking the operation on Linux on x86, PowerPC (32bit, 64bit).
-I think that it will work with other CPUs.
-(Because it runs with little endian, bigendian, 32 bit, 64 bit)
+I am checking the operation on Linux on x86_64, i686, aarch64, armv7hl, ppc64le, sparc64, ppc64le, ppc.
 Once OSX also moves from version 3.1.2.
 Since readline is editline in OSX, in order to run REPL, I think that it is necessary to put readline in brew etc. (unconfirmed)
 After that I use clang for the compiler.

 # License